outtherenz/advertisements/promotions/out-there-business-solutions-accounting.md

 In Accounting Core you receive the following:

-\- GST Returns_
+\- GST Returns
-_- Annual Accounts
+_-_ Annual Accounts
-\- Personal Tax Returns_
+_-_ Personal Tax Return_s_
-_These are all completed by a professional accountant.
+These are all completed by a professional accountant.
 We also Audit your Back Costing and report, and calculate you Back Coster Two-Monthly Overhead percentages.

 With Accounting Extra you receive everything that Accounting Core has with the addition of: